alec-horwitz/Words-Rhymes-N-More/README.md

 The following instructions are necessary to get the application up and running.
 Please note that these instructions assume that you already have Ruby version 2.3.3 as well as Ruby's package manager "bundler" installed correctly before hand.
-You MUST follow these steps in order and DO NOT skip any steps:
+You MUST follow these steps in order, and DO NOT skip any steps:

 * Fork this repository and clone it to your computer